MLB-best Dodgers to 14th NLCS after 12-3 win to sweep Padres

 Tatis, Machado and these Padres, who got only one inning out of injured Mike Clevinger this postseason and were also without their other top starter Dinelson Lamet, will have to wait until next season for another chance to overtake the Dodgers.

+“They outplayed us.
+They played better baseball than we did,” Tatis said.
+“We’ve just got to learn.
+This is just getting started.”

 The Padres loaded the bases in the bottom of the second, but there would be no more grand slams — not like in the four games in a row they hit those against the Rangers, including their only two previous games at Globe Life Field.
-That slam streak started a seven-game winning streak that pushed San Diego into second place in the NL West, where it stayed and finished six games behind the Dodgers.
+That slam streak was part of seven wins in a row that pushed San Diego into second place in the NL West, where it stayed and finished six games behind the Dodgers.

+“Their pitching staff over there was really good,” Padres rookie manager Jayce Tingler said.
+“We had a couple of opportunities to strike when we had some baserunners on.
+It seems like when we got to those positions, that’s when their guys beared down and made some pitches.”

 San Diego did take a 2-1 lead, on rookie Jake Croneworth’s walk after Wil Myers was intentionally walked to load the bases with two outs, and Trent Grisham’s RBI single before Tatis struck out.